-Based on the RHNA analysis summarized above, there is a need for 7,464 extremely lowincome units in the City and County of Sacramento for the 2021-2029 planning period.
+Based on the Regional Housing Needs Allocation analysis summarized above, there is a need for 7,464 extremely low-income units in the City and County of Sacramento for the 2021-2029 planning period.
 This equates to a production need of 933 units per year.
 For the 2021-2022 period, the City produced 839 extremely low-income units and the County produced none.
-With current resources and assuming stable levels of state and federal funding, SHRA estimates that there is the capacity to provide funding for 300 units annually, which leaves a gap of 633 units per year.
+With current resources and assuming stable levels of state and federal funding, SHRA estimates that there is the capacity to provide funding for 300 units annually, which leaves a gap of 633 units per year as shown in Table 8.